 (6) Georgia Safe Dams Act of 1978.

 (7) Burial Grounds and Cemeteries.

+(8) Other State Law reference: Water Well Standards Act of 1985, O.C.G.A. § 12-5-120 et seq.; access to and use of public facilities by physically handicapped persons, O.C.G.A. § 30-3-1 et seq.; repair, closing and demolition of dwellings unfit for human habitation or buildings or structures that imperil health, safety or welfare, O.C.G.A. § 36-61-11; authority to demolish structures where drug crimes are committed, O.C.G.A. § 41-2-7; authority to repair, close or demolish unfit buildings or structures, O.C.G.A. § 41-2-7; county or municipal ordinances relating to unfit buildings or structures, O.C.G.A. § 41-2-9 et seq.; water efficiency requirements, O.C.G.A. § 8-2-1 et seq.; construction standards generally, O.C.G.A. § 8-2-1 et seq.; minimum state construction codes, O.C.G.A. § 8-2-25; enforcement of minimum state construction codes, O.C.G.A. § 8-2-26; fire escapes in buildings, O.C.G.A. § 8-2-50 et seq.; authority to adopt codes, Ga.
+Const. art.
+IX, § II, ¶ III(a)(12)

 (b) Owners and developers have the responsibility to determine and comply with any local, state or federal laws that may apply.
 A permit from the county does not release you from compliance with other laws.
 Regardless of any provision of this ordinance to the contrary, no lot shall be less than the minimum square feet required by the rules and regulations of the Health Department and the Georgia Department of Public Health.

-(c) Any owner or developer of any tract of land situated within the county who subdivides the same shall cause a plat of such subdivisions to be made in accordance with the requirements of this ordinance and applicable state laws and be recorded in the office of the clerk of the superior court of the county.
+(c) Any owner or developer of any tract of land situated within the county who subdivides the same for the purpose of a residential subdivision or commercial property that are within the scope definitions of this ordinance shall cause a plat of such subdivisions to be made in accordance with the requirements of this ordinance and applicable state laws and be recorded in the office of the clerk of the superior court of the county.
 No such plat of subdivision shall be filed or recorded unless and until it shall have been submitted to and approved by the county planning commission or its designated representative.

 (d) These regulations bear no relation to any private easement, covenant, agreement, or restriction; and the responsibility of enforcing such private easement, covenant, agreement, or restriction is not implied herein to any public official.
 When these regulations call for more restrictive standards than those required by private contract the provisions of these regulations shall control.

-(e) No provision of this ordinance is intended to prohibit, and shall not be interpreted to prohibit, any person from devising any real property after death to an heir or beneficiary, however, any use of said real property so devised by an heir or beneficiary shall be subject to this ordinance and all other existing county, state and federal laws, rules and regulations.
+(e) No provision of this ordinance is intended to prohibit or restrict, and shall not be interpreted to prohibit or restrict, any person from devising any real property after death to an heir or beneficiary.
+Accordingly, such divisions will not be subject to review under this ordinance.
+However, any subsequent use of said real property so devised by an heir or beneficiary shall be subject to this ordinance and all other existing county, state and federal laws, rules and regulations.